icarlosmendez/fullstack-js-app-template/README.md

 docker-compose up
 ```

-For development, the `node_server/`, `react_client/` and `postgres_server` directories have their own docker containers, which are configured via the `docker-compose.yml` file at the root of the project.
+For development, the `node_server/`, `react_client/`, `postgres_server/` and `pgadmin_server/` directories have their own docker containers, which are configured via the `docker-compose.yml` file at the root of this project.

 The react_client server is spun up at `localhost:3000` and it proxies internally to the node_server using the linked name of `node_server:8080`.

-The local source file directories are bindmounted into the containers, so local changes are reflected immediately.
-However, changes to package.json will likely need a rebuild: `docker-compose down && docker-compose build && docker-compose up`.
+The local sourcefile directories are bindmounted into the containers, so local changes made in your IDE are reflected in the running containers immediately.
+To aid in this process NodeMon is also running inside the react_client container and pushing all new changes to the browser upon save.

+One caveat to this is that changes to any of the package.json files, of which there are 3 (project root level, react_client and node_server containers) will likely need a rebuild:
+`docker-compose down && docker-compose up --build`.

 ### Notes